 - Other expenditures as a direct result of a legal adoption

 *Households with a qualifying special needs adoption can receive the tax credit without any out-of-pocket expenses.
-All other adoptions must document qualifying expenses and keep on file.
+All other adoptions must document qualifying expenses and keep them on file.

 When to Claim